Deployment modes

 Do I need Grocy or Mealie accounts?

 No accounts, they are self-hosted too.
 Grocy is the inventory backend and the install script starts it for you.
-Mealie is optional and only needed for meal planning and shopping lists.
+Recipes and meal planning are built into Pantry Raider itself, and the shopping list lives in Grocy, so Mealie is fully optional; connect it only if you already use it.

 Can it run fully offline?